mrinalrajl/study-synergy-loop/README.md

 - Tailwind CSS
 - Groq (for AI recommendations)

-## How can I deploy this project?
+## How did you deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/f754e6a0-18e5-4312-a9d2-57650e6add7a) and click on Share -> Publish.
+Simply open [Netlify](https://luminous-bonbon-8f850c.netlify.app/) and click on import on existing github repo.

 ## I want to use a custom domain - is that possible?